How to open an image in Python

 Get started with Replit

-Turn these concepts into a real application.
-Describe what you want to build to Replit Agent, like “a tool that watermarks all images in a folder” or “an app that extracts the dominant colors from an uploaded image.”
+Turn these techniques into a working application.
+Describe what you want to build to Replit Agent, like “a tool that watermarks all JPEGs in a folder” or “an app that calculates an image’s average color.”

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.